 Eric from Fishers, IN

 It's true that willow trees (and their roots) grow very rapidly.
 Their roots often wreak havoc when planted to close to sewer lines, septic tanks or drain field lines.
 A weeping willow grows to a spread of about 35 feet and their massive root system can be expected to spread AT LEAST that far.
 Because sewer lines provide the perfect growing conditions for these aggressive, water-seeking roots (loads of nutrients and moisture in an environment with a fairly constant temperature), they should never be planted anywhere near a septic system or drain field.
-All it takes is a hairline crack in your pipe, and the trees' tiny root tendrils will head toward this favorable environment.

 Although plenty of plumbers may disagree with me, I'm not a fan of pouring chemical treatments into septic systems to control root growth.
 They are limited in their effectiveness, not to mention that anything you flush into your septic system ultimately ends up in local ground water.
 Administering copper sulfate can be an effective measure at stopping growth, but care needs to be taken as it can also eat through metal pipes and plumbing components.
 Mechanical removal of the roots is another option, but they can always grow back.
 The best solution is probably to remove the trees and replace them with a less aggressive species (avoid maple and poplar).